 2. Spontaneity: Should be at the “instance and inspiration” of the individual teacher.

 3. Cumulative Effect: Teachers are limited to using copied material for only one course in the school in which copies are made.
 No more than one short poem, article, story, or two excerpts from the same author may be copied, and no more than three works can be copied from a collective work or periodical issue during one class term.
 Teachers are limited to nine instances of multiple copying for one course during one class term.
 Limitations do not apply to current news periodicals, newspapers, and current news sections of other periodicals.

+4. Record Keeping: Each school employee shall maintain personal records regarding each school year’s annual cumulative effect use.
+Further, an individual employee shall maintain records of permission they have received to duplicate copyrighted materials.
+These materials shall be retained for five years.
+Copies of site licenses, network licenses, and other permission to copy computer software will be maintained by the District’s Technology Personnel.

+Each copy must include a clear and obvious notice of copyright.
+The provisions of this policy are applicable to any form of copyrighted materials, including electronically provided copies of materials.

 Performances by teachers or students of copyrighted dramatic works without authorization from the copyright owner are permitted as part of a teaching activity in a classroom or instructional setting.
 All other performances require permission from the copyright owner.

 The copyright law prohibits using copies to replace or substitute for anthologies, consumable works, compilations, or collective works.
 “Consumable” works include workbooks, exercises, standardized tests, test booklets, and answer sheets.
-Teachers cannot substitute copies for the purchase of books, publishers’ reprints or periodicals, nor can they repeatedly copy the same item from term-to-term.
-Copying cannot be directed by a “higher authority.” and students cannot be charged more than actual cost of photocopying.
-Teachers may use copyrighted materials in overhead projectors for instructional purposes
+Teachers cannot substitute copies for the purchase of books, publishers’ reprints, or periodicals, nor can they repeatedly copy the same item from term-to-term.
+Copying cannot be directed by a “higher authority.”
+Teachers may show copyrighted materials to the class for instructional purposes using such devices as a projector, interactive white board, or similar display.

+Digital Technology/Distance Learning

+The District may send copyrighted materials as part of any distance learning classes, provided use complies with guidelines set forth in federal regulations and the following criteria are met:

+The performance and/or display is a regular part of instruction; and

+Technical measures are used to reasonably prevent recipients keeping material beyond the class session or distributing it.
+Such measures may include:

+Ensuring the material is only sent to students enrolled in the course;

+Requiring an assigned password or login to access the materials and ensuring such passwords or logins are disabled as soon as the material is no longer needed by the students enrolled in the course;

+Disabling the print function for any copyrighted materials;

+Including a watermark on copyrighted materials.

+Streaming copyrighted materials to students rather than providing it as a file saved to a website.

 Authorized Reproduction and Use of Copyrighted Materials in the Library